SringayKeno/Election_analysis1/README.md

 <img width="400" alt="total vote counter" src="https://user-images.githubusercontent.com/102890151/164955859-349e1b14-6689-4514-9021-b76ea4d23268.png">

-* ### Number of votes and percentage for each county in the precinct and highest voter turnout
+* ### Number of votes and percentage for each county and highest county voter turnout

 As the audit was winding down the election commission requested some additional data to complete the audit which included the voter turnout for each county, the percentage of votes from each county out of the total count and finally, the county with the highest turnout.